-Introduction | Methods and Qualifiers | Levees and Dams | Definitions | Sources | Special Thanks | Site Credits | Legal
+Introduction | Methods and Qualifiers | Data Layers | Sources | Special Thanks | Site Credits | Legal

-The accompanying Risk Finder is an interactive data toolkit that provides local projections and assessments of exposure to sea level rise and coastal flooding tabulated for every zip code and municipality along with planning, legislative and other districts.
+The accompanying Risk Finder is an interactive data toolkit for the U.S. that provides local projections and assessments of exposure to sea level rise and coastal flooding tabulated for every zip code and municipality along with planning, legislative and other districts.
 Exposure assessments cover over 100 demographic, economic, infrastructure and environmental variables using data drawn mainly from federal sources, including NOAA, USGS, FEMA, DOT, DOE, DOI, EPA, FCC and the Census.
 The three components of the Risk Finder can be accessed via links in the upper right hand corner of this map.

 Methods and Qualifiers

 This map is based on analysis of digital elevation models mosaicked together for near-total coverage of the global coast.
 Details and sources for U.S. and international data are below.
 Elevations are transformed so they are expressed relative to local high tide lines (Mean Higher High Water, or MHHW).
 A simple elevation threshold-based “bathtub method” is then applied to determine areas below different water levels, relative to MHHW.
 Within the U.S., areas below the selected water level but apparently not connected to the ocean at that level are shown as a stippled (as opposed to solid) blue on the map.
 Outside the U.S., due to data quality issues and data limitations, all areas below the selected level are shown as solid blue, unless separated from the ocean by a ridge at least 10 meters (33 feet) above MHHW, in which case they are shown as not affected (no blue).